adelevie/gemwhisperer/README.md

 gemwhisperer
 ============

-This is an example application that uses the RubyGems webhook system to post Twitter updates about gems.
+This is an application that uses the RubyGems webhook system to post Twitter updates about new gems.

 Check out more information about [webhooks](https://rubygems.org/pages/api_docs#webhook).